 - teachers and other approved adults, who have completed an accredited coaches' course approved by Gymnastics Australia

-- at least four trained spotters' guarding each side of the trampoline
+- at least 4 trained spotters' guarding each side of the trampoline.

 Supervisors of trampoline sports must:

 - check the trampoline before each use for safety, such as springs, bed, frame and frame pads, and ensure a minimum ceiling height of 5 metres with at least 2.5 metres clear of walls on all sides

 - never allow students or any equipment under the trampoline

 - check that students are wearing appropriate clothing including socks/gym shoes for safety and hygiene

 - only permit students to climb, never jump onto and down, from the trampoline

 - teach and use safety measures including:

 - the risks of performing for long periods or at excessive heights